Schema markup: An SEO guide to understanding structured data

 Metadata can be structured, but it doesn’t have to be.
 In the case of schema, all information is metadata and structured data.

-Ever seen a search engine result that displays helpful information like pictures, brief product descriptions, or reviews next to the URL?
+Ever seen a search engine result that displays helpful information such as pictures, brief product descriptions or reviews next to the URL?
 These are all examples of rich results.

 Structuring your data using schema allows your website to communicate better with search engines.
 When a search engine like Google understands the meaning of the content of your page on a more nuanced level, it can better respond to researchers’ queries.